microsoft/vscode-wiki/How-to-Contribute.md

 👉 **Tip!** Open VS Code on the folder where you have cloned the `vscode` repository and press <kbd>CMD+SHIFT+B</kbd> (<kbd>CTRL+SHIFT+B</kbd> on Windows, Linux) to start the builder.
 To view the build output open the Output stream by pressing <kbd>CMD+SHIFT+U</kbd>.

 #### Errors and Warnings
-Errors and warnings will show in the console while developing Code.
-If you use VS Code to develop Code, errors and warnings are shown in the status bar at the bottom left of the editor.
+Errors and warnings will show in the console while developing VS Code.
+If you use VS Code to develop VS Code, errors and warnings are shown in the status bar at the bottom left of the editor.
 You can view the error list using `View | Errors and Warnings` or pressing <kbd>CMD+P</kbd> and then <kbd>!</kbd>.

-👉 **Tip!** You don't need to stop and restart the development version of Code after each change.
+👉 **Tip!** You don't need to stop and restart the development version of VS Code after each change.
 You can just execute `Reload Window` from the command palette.
 We like to assign the keyboard shortcut <kbd>CMD+R</kbd> (<kbd>CTRL+R</kbd> on Windows, Linux) to this command.

 ### Run